eladMyCheck/MyCheckWalletUI/README.md

 ```
 import MyCheckWalletUI
 ```

+###Wallet
+The Wallet singleton can be used in order to obtain a payment method if the `MCCheckoutViewController`  is not used for checkout.
+If this is the case the default payment method can be used.

+Wallet.shared.getDefaultPaymentMehthod(success: {method in

+}, fail: {
+error in

+})

 ###MCCheckoutViewController
 This view controller is meant to be embedded inside your view controller.
 It allows the user the basic functions needed from a wallet:
 1. Add a payment method